gmitirol/empop-use/docs/tools.md

 Haplogropup Browser consists of two parts, **haplogropup distribution** and **variant finder**.

 #### 6.1.1.
 Distribution of haplogroups
-This tool provides a searchable format of the most recent Phylotree (b.17) haplogroups.
+This tool provides a searchable format of the most recent mitoLEAF haplogroups.
 Key features include:

 - Assignment of quality-controled EMPOP sequences to haplogroups using the most common recent ancestor (MRCA, numbers in brackets)
 - Graphical display (heatmap) of haplogroup distribiution